Microplastics: Sources of microplastics

 The existence of microplastics in the environment is often established through aquatic studies.
 These include taking plankton samples, analyzing sandy and muddy sediments, observing vertebrate and invertebrate consumption, and evaluating chemical pollutant interactions.
-Through such methods, it has been shown that there are microplastics from multiple sources in the environment.

-Textiles, tires, and urban dust account for over 80% of all microplastics in the seas and the environment.
 Microplastic is also a type of airborne particulates and is found to prevail in air.
-Paint appears as the largest source of microplastic leakage into the ocean and waterways (1.9 Mt/year), outweighing all other sources of microplastic leakage.
-Microplastics could contribute up to 30% of the Great Pacific Garbage Patch polluting the world's oceans and, in many developed countries, are a bigger source of marine plastic pollution than the visible larger pieces of marine litter, according to a 2017 IUCN report.
-Oceanic microplastics are a common source of heavy metals due to the inclusion of coloring compounds containing chromium, manganese, cobalt, copper, zinc, zirconium, molybdenum, silver, tin, praseodymium, neodymium, erbium, tungsten, iridium, gold, lead, or uranium.
+A 2017 IUCN report identified microplastics as a major contributor to marine plastic pollution.
+Microplastics can adsorb heavy metals from seawater.

+Microplastics can also enter terrestrial systems through multiple pathways, including the degradation of plastic mulching films, the application of compost and sewage sludge, as well as atmospheric deposition, surface runoff, and irrigation.
+Their distribution in soils is influenced by land use, agricultural practices, and environmental conditions.

+Observations have shown that microplastics can also be detected in soils without direct plastic application, indicating the importance of diffuse input pathways and long-term accumulation.

 Oral intake

 Oral intake is the main pathway of human exposure to microplastics.
 Microplastics exist in daily necessities like drinking water, bottled water, seafood, salt, sugar, tea bags, milk, and so on.

-65 million microplastics are released into water sources every day.
 In 2017, more than eight million tons of plastics entered the oceans, greater than 33 times as much as that of the total plastics accumulated in the oceans by 2015.
 One consequence of this is marine life consumption of microplastics.
 It is estimated that Europeans are exposed to about 11,000 particles/person/year of microplastics due to shellfish consumption.

 Microplastics may enter drinking water sources in a number of ways: from surface runoff (e.g. after a rain event), to wastewater effluent (both treated and untreated), combined sewer overflows, industrial effluent, degraded plastic waste, and atmospheric deposition.
 Surface run-off and wastewater effluent are recognized as the two main sources, but better data are required to quantify the sources and associate them with more specific plastic waste streams.
 Plastic bottles and caps that are used in bottled water have been confirmed as sources of microplastics in drinking-water.

 Microplastics may also have been widely distributed in soil, especially in agricultural systems.
 They (especially with negative charge) can get into the water transport system of plants, and then move to the roots, stems, leaves, and fruits.
 Once microplastics enter agricultural systems through sewage sludge, compost, and plastic mulching, they will cause food pollution, which may increase the risk of human exposure.
 A 2023 study found that microplastics can reduce soil fertility and crop yields by disrupting soil microbial communities and water retention capacity.